destessm/wombo-combo/README.md

 Collision Dection + Octree

 Camera is still in the works.
 Directions are still below.
+Sphere fires with 'i'.
+I don't remember why.

 My collision detection worked before I implemented my octree (albeit it actually took ~30 seconds between frames), so I have to figure out why